-If there’s one area of training that could improve in Physical Therapy school, it would be on how to document effectively.
-Knowing appropriate Physical Therapy documentation phrases can help to share your intended treatment and also provide justification for more complex treatment such as neuromuscular re-education, therapeutic activity, and self-care.
+If there’s one area of training that could improve in Physical Therapy school, it would be learning how to document therapy sessions effectively.
+Knowing appropriate Physical Therapy documentation phrases can help explain your intended treatment and justify more complex treatments such as neuromuscular re-education, therapeutic activity, and self-care.

 Physical Therapy Documentation Example Phrases